-This part of Burnaby's housing system focuses on care options such as long-term care homes, assisted living, residential treatment centres, group homes, and supportive housing.
-Many of these options are provided through private and public health care systems, while others are offered through BC Housing or non-profit society programs.
-For the latter, there is overlap with data collected for non-market rental housing (Section 13.3) and for housing at the shelter rate (Section 16.3).
+This part of Burnaby's housing system focuses on care options such as long-term care homes, assisted living, residential treatment centres, group homes, and transitional housing.
+As these options are provided within the private and public health care systems, they were not a focus of the work done for this study.